Milwaukee is a hidden gem that often goes unnoticed by travelers, but those who take the time to explore it are in for a pleasant surprise.

 With its rich history, scenic lakefront location, and lively culture, Milwaukee has something for everyone.
-And we’ll offer up several suggestions for itineraries based on your interests.
+I’ll offer up several suggestions for things to do, and then I’ll share itineraries based on interests to help you plan your day in Milwaukee.

 And if you have any questions, shoot us an email!
 We’ll be happy to answer any questions you may have!